 Introduction: Stepper Motor Speed Control Without Microcontroller

 An A4988 stepper motor driver is a great way to drive stepper motors.
 It requires a digital pulse signal to run the stepper motor for consecutive steps.
-It also features micro-stepping function.
-The RPM of the stepper motor depends upon the frequency of the input pulses.
+It also features a micro-stepping function.
+The RPM of the stepper motor depends upon the frequency and duty-cycle of the input pulses.
 In this Instructable, I will be showing you how you can make a simple stepper motor controller by using a 555 timer IC as a digital pulse generator and get the motor running.
 Let's get started!

 Step 1: Get All the Parts and Componenets